 Finished all the coding tasks

-Execution of the test plan and defect correction
+Execution of the test plan and defects correction

 Work Analyses

 Due to bad indicators in the EV analysis done last week, this week started with a meeting between all the members to obtain information regarding the project progress and to prepare a plan for the last week.
-This helped us finishing the project on time.
-It also helped to reduce the stress and misgiving in the team.
+This helped us to finish the project on time.
+It also helped in reducing the stress and misgiving in the team.

 The priority was to, first, finish all the coding tasks, then approve the test plan (ignoring the Document Management Process) and then execute it as it is.
 During the coding tasks, the Technical Manager was really finishing all the details.